How to Buy a Roof Top Tent +Tips

 Why Buy a Rooftop Tent

-Car roof top tents, also called RTTs, haven gotten more popular recently, as the overlanders community and overall availability of car camping gear is growing.
+Car roof top tents, also called RTTs, have become more popular recently, as the overlanders community and overall availability of car camping gear is growing.
 The car roof top tent is a blend of a regular, less comfy, ground tent and a heavier, hard camper.
 They're easy to mount to virtually any vehicle, not just 4x4s and adventure vehicles.

 Because the tent can be set up and packed away quickly, you get more time to do the things you love and that's, I'd say, the best benefit and a solid reason why to buy this expensive tent.

-Once you start traveling and meet other campers, you'll alway experience that feeling of: “I might be better off and happier with a different set-up, like the one my friend has.”
+Once you start traveling and meet other campers, you'll always experience that feeling of: “I might be better off and happier with a different set-up, like the one my friend has.”
 That happens to me all the time.
 We're constantly searching for a better rig.
-But the big risk of this is that I usually don't see the downsides of a different set-up right away, so everyone else's solution looks better than what I currently have.
-Before we bought a roof top tent, I had all these pickup or car camping options in mind:
+But the big risk of this is that I usually don't see the downsides of a different setup right away, so everyone else's solution looks better than what I currently have.
+Before we bought a rooftop tent, I had all these pickup or car camping options in mind:

 - A pickup camper